Get

 Image Credit: Photonaturepaysage, Shutterstock

 Dog parks are excellent places for your dog to stretch their legs and get some exercise and social interaction with other pooches.
-Whenever a bunch of dogs get together, it’s bound to get out of hand occasionally, and being prepared to step in and deescalate a potentially dangerous situation could help save you and your pup from a dangerous situation.
+Whenever a bunch of dogs get together, it’s bound to get out of hand occasionally, and being prepared to step in and deescalate a potentially dangerous situation could help save you and your pup from an unpleasant situation.

 The most important tip is always to keep a harness or collar on your dog, even if the dog park is enclosed.
-First, dogs are escape artists, and if your dog finds a way out of the enclosure, it can be impossible to catch them without their collar on.
+First, dogs are escape artists, and if your dog finds a way out of the enclosure, it can be more challenging to catch them or reunite them with you without their collar on.
 Second, if your dog gets into a scuffle with another dog, a collar or harness will help you gain control of them and remove them from the situation.

 However, you should never grab your dog’s collar if they’re in a fight with another dog.
 In the middle of an intense altercation, your dog may not realize that hand belongs to you, and you could wind up with a bite and a nasty injury.